How to Convert a PWA to Mobile Apps for iOS and Android

 The proliferation of smartphones in the last few years has drastically changed the way we interact with the internet.
 The greatest drivers of information exchange were once search engines and websites.
 Nowadays, the majority of traffic comes through apps.

-Derided by critics as ‘walled gardens’, the Google Play store and the iOS App Store have managed to establish themselves as the end-all-be-all solution to every user need.
+Derided by critics as ‘walled gardens’, the Google Play store and the Apple App Store have managed to establish themselves as the end-all-be-all solution to every user need.
 As a result, many people don’t use web browsers at all.
 They rely on mobile apps to interact with virtually every internet service or content they consume.

 People also spend far more time on their mobiles these days than their PCs.
 This makes capturing the mobile market essential for success.